 All classes on this program will integrate history, art history, and cultural enrichment activities such as museum visits and walking tours into each course in addition to topical course content.

-Excursions & ExtrasThis program includes two one-day excursions, one to Baratti Gulf and one to Siena.
+Excursions & ExtrasThis program includes two one-day excursions.
+Typically one is to Baratti Gulf and one is to Siena, however these are subject to change..
 The program also includes a cooking class along with welcome and farewell dinners.

 - Courses may not be taken on an audit or pass/fail basis.